Swim Team Parent FAQ's

 Meet Sign-up & Attendance

 The success of our swim program and meets depends upon the involvement of parent volunteers.
-Glenbrooke hosts two to three swim and dive meets per season.
-We also host the swim championships every three years with the next championship at Glenbrooke scheduled for 2017.
+Glenbrooke hosts three swim meets per season.
+We also host the swim championships every three years with the next championship at Glenbrooke scheduled for 2020.
 All of these events require parent participation.
 You will be asked to help at each of these events with timing, ribbons, scoring, concessions, running time cards or parking.
 If a parent can't commit to work the entire meet, most jobs can be shared by two volunteers.
 Without help from parents, there can't be any meets!
 Sign-up sheets will be posted on the clubhouse bulletin board at the pool.

 Swimmers compete individually in the 4 competitive strokes: freestyle, breast stroke, back stroke and butterfly.
 Swimmers 12 and over can also compete in the Individual Medley which combines all four strokes.
 Relay events are the Medley Relay where each swimmer swims one of the four strokes and the Freestyle Relay where all four swimmers swim freestyle.
 Events are divided by gender and age (ages 8 and under, 10 and under, 12 and under, 14 and under, 18 and under).
 A swimmer's category is defined by their age as of June 1.
 Swimmers aged 10 and under compete in 25 yard/meter events; 11 years and over compete in 50 or 100 yard/meter events.